-The original colours where the black/reddish tan, Blue and Tan, Isabella, the Red to Stag red, the chocolate andd tan, solid Black and the salt and Pepper.
+The original colours where the black/reddish tan, Blue and Tan, Isabella, the Red to Stag red, the chocolate and tan, solid Black and the Salt and Pepper.

-The stag red has black hairs throughout its red hairs but should not be overdone as to create a saddle appearance over the back.
+The stag red has black hairs throughout its red hairs but should not be overdone as to create a saddle appearance over the back as in picture below.
 White is not acceptable.

 This red is the ideal stag colour

 This shows the Fawn (Isabella) and Blue German Pinschers

 This an is an ideal reddish tan marked dog.

 This red darker saddle over her back is not the ideal stag colour wanted.
 This is not preferred but not a disqualifying fault